raspberrypilearning/non-player-characters/en/step_6.md

 + the Shield child GameObject of the Rat to the 'Turbo' property,
 + the Shield child GameObject of the Player to the 'Player Turbo' property
 + the Player GameObject to the 'Player' property and,
-+ the Canvas child GameObject to the 'Canvas' property.
++ the Canvas child GameObject of the Rat to the 'Canvas' property.

 ![The script component for Ally Controller showing Turbo populated with the Shield GameObject and Canvas populated with the Canvas GameObject.](images/script-objects.png)